adriangb/xpresso/docs/advanced/dependencies/performance.md

     There is an overhead to using `sync_to_thread`, hence why it is not the default.
     Do not blindly use it on every sync dependency, profile first!

-## Parallel execution
+## Concurrent execution

-Xpresso is capable of parallelizing execution of dependencies.
+Xpresso is capable of enabling concurrent execution of dependencies.
-For example, if you have a dependency that gets the current user from the database and another that (independently) makes an HTTP request to an authorization server to check if the user's credentials are still active, these can be executed in parallel.
+For example, if you have a dependency that gets the current user from the database and another that (independently) makes an HTTP request to an authorization server to check if the user's credentials are still active, these can be executed concurrently.
 If each dependency takes 100ms to execute, this means together they will only take ~100ms to execute instead of 200ms.
 The key is that there must be no interdependence between them and they must both be IO bound (including sync dependencies marked with `sync_to_thread`).

-To turn on parallel execution of dependencies, use the `execute_dependencies_concurrently` argument to `Operation`.
+To turn on concurrent execution of dependencies, use the `execute_dependencies_concurrently` argument to `Operation`.
 First we'll define two placeholder dependencies that do not depend on each other:

 ```python hl_lines="8-9 12-13"